Alternatives to Bankruptcy

 In a short sale, a home is placed on the market with the mortgage lender agreeing to accept less than the balance remaining on the loan.
 Although a homeowner benefits from being able to sell the home, the amount of debt forgiven by the lender could create an income tax liability.
 Individuals should speak to an attorney familiar with short sales before placing their home on the market.

 Debt consolidation companies help consumers pay off unsecured loans and credit cards.
 Typically, they will set up the consumer on a monthly payment plan and then contact the creditors to arrange for settlements.
-The creditors are not required to work with debt consolidation companies and do not have to accept their settlement offers.
+The creditors are not required to work with debt consolidation companies.
+Plus, they do not have to accept their settlement offers.

 Often, one or more of the consumer’s creditors will not participate in the debt consolidation program.
 That creditor will pursue legal action, including garnishment, against the consumer; forcing the consumer into bankruptcy.
-Before signing up for a debt consolidation company, you should consult with an experienced attorney – there may be better options.
+Before signing up for a debt consolidation company, you should consult with an experienced attorney.

 If a Virginia debtor owns a home he is most likely not judgment proof in that the creditors may be able to attach liens to his house.
 The Virginia home exemption or homestead exemption allows a homeowner to protect $5,000 of the equity in a home from creditors or in a bankruptcy proceeding.